niharjoshi/OrganizeGmail/README.md

 Meet OG, a new way to free up your Gmail inbox and make more space available for the conversations that really matter.
 List and filter your emails by sender or domain and use the treemap to nuke whatever you don't need.
 Get rid of those pesky Amazon delivery emails and Zuckerberg's Metaverse spam, with one click of a button.

+### Demo available on our website and YouTube().

 ## Features
 - Import all your Google account emails in one place
-- Index emails for quick retreival and query support
-- Visualize emails by multiple filters across a clustered treemap
+- Visualize emails across a clustered treemap
 - Easily find out who's spamming you or which emails eat up your space
 - Delete unwanted emails by sender to free up space instantly
 - Built on top of Google's SSO for security